Asylum Seeker Dispersal Programme

 How we're helping asylum seekers

-The Council date has recently agreed to work with the Home Office on the Asylum Seeker Dispersal programme for an initial delivery of 15-20 properties over a 3 year period.
+The Council is working with the Home Office on the Asylum Seeker Dispersal programme for an initial delivery of 15-20 properties over a 3 year period.
 The Asylum Seeker Dispersal programme will be delivered by the Governments delivery partner Serco.